by Ross Dyer

 If any cyber threat trend could sum up the year so far, it would be ransomware.
 The stats speak for themselves: Trend Micro found the number of enterprise infections in the first two months of 2016 was more than triple the number in the whole of Q1 2015.
 As long as it remains a quick and easy way for cybercriminals to make money, they will stick with it.

 Recently we’ve discovered some new innovations going on in the world of ransomware which makes it all the more important that IT bosses revisit their security strategies to minimise the risk of infection.
 ‘Petya’ is a variant of the crypto-ransomware so popular in cybercrime circles today.
-But here’s the difference: this version will overwrite a targeted PC’s Master Boot Record (MBR).
+But here’s the difference: this version will overwrite a targeted PC’s Primary Boot Record (MBR).

 This means the victim won’t even be able to boot up their PC.
 Instead, even before the operating system loads up, the screen will fill with a flashing red-and-white skull and crossbones.
 As usual, failure to pay up in Bitcoins will lead to the loss of your files forever.